 By JOHN SAKALA

-Chililabombwe Municipal Council has increased burial fees at Kakoso cemetery 67 per cent.
+Chililabombwe Municipal Council has increased burial fees at Kakoso cemetery by 67 per cent.

 But Chililabombwe residents have called on the council not to turn burying of loved ones as a fundraising venture.